 Although loggerheads are the most frequent visitors, the threatened or endangered leatherbacks, greens, and Kemp’s ridley also make rare appearances during the May to October nesting season.
 Using the earth’s magnetic fields to direct them to the same general area where they were born, these magnificent sea turtles lumber ashore, lay their eggs, and then trudge back to the sea.
-After about 65 days, the hatchlings will pit their egg with their tiny tooth, and, guided by moonlight, head for the ocean.
+After about sixty-five days, the hatchlings will pit their egg with their tiny tooth, and, guided by moonlight, head for the ocean.
 All kinds of things can go wrong for these tiny turtles – crabs, drowning, humans, lights steering them off course, debris on the beach blocking their way, holes to fall into.
-Only 1 in 1000 hatchlings will live to be 20-30 years, the age for reproducing.
+Only one in a thousand hatchlings will live to be twenty to thirty years, the age they reproduce.

 Fiercely passionate about animals and our environment, Sharon and her husband worked on Kwajalein Island, part of the Marshall Islands chain, back in the seventies.
 “The Marshallese would catch sea turtles and show them off in salt water pools before releasing them back to the ocean,” says Sharon.
 Thus began her interest in these solitary, gentle creatures who existed with the dinosaurs.
 “Only they are still here,” she says quietly.

 Just how does Sharon spot signs of a turtle coming ashore?
-Well, if it’s a massive, 1000 pound leatherback, “it is extremely easy,” she laughs.
-Any well-trained volunteer cannot possibly – “or better not!” – miss the 6 feet wide tracks in the sand.
+Well, if it’s a massive, thousand pound leatherback, “it is extremely easy,” she laughs.
+Any well-trained volunteer cannot possibly – “or better not!” – miss the six-feet wide tracks in the sand.
 According to Sharon, “it looks like a tractor has plowed it’s way up the beach and back to the ocean.”

-At almost 300 pounds, the loggerhead maneuvers through the sand with her very heavy, extremely large head and flippers.
+At almost three hundred pounds, the loggerhead maneuvers through the sand with her heavy, extremely large head and flippers.
 Leaving tracks only a trained eye can spot, “most of her head drag is covered up with her shell drag,” explains Sharon.
-When she decides on her nesting spot, the loggerhead makes a pit, and “it’s the most amazing thing I’ve ever seen,” says Sharon.
-And she’s been lucky enough to see a turtle dig a nest 1 time – on an East Coast shoreline.
+When she determines her nesting spot, the loggerhead makes a pit, and “it’s the most amazing thing I’ve ever seen,” says Sharon.
+And she’s been lucky enough to see a turtle dig a nest – one time – on an East Coast shoreline.